-Bradford Big Screen shines the spotlight on up and coming new filmmakers in this new bi-weekly exhibition in a new partnership with the University of Bradford
+Bradford Big Screen shines the spotlight on up and coming new filmmakers in this new bi-weekly exhibition in partnership with the University of Bradford

 Thursday at 4.30pm and Sunday at 2pm on Bradford Big Screen

-Director of Bradford UNESCO City of Film, David Wilson said: “This is a fantastic new feature for the screen and City Park and showcases some really impressive emerging talent in our city.
-All our featured filmmakers show real promise and all credit to Guy for working so hard with us to make this new feature happen.”
+Director of Bradford UNESCO City of Film, David Wilson said: “This is a fantastic feature for the screen and City Park and showcases some really impressive emerging talent in our city.
+All our featured filmmakers show real promise.”

 Mark Garratt, Director of External Affairs at the University of Bradford, said: “This is a fantastic initiative that will showcase the work of our highly talented filmmaking students.
 We have a great track record in producing filmmakers who have gone on to work on internationally-renowned films and the whole of Bradford will enjoy this collaboration between its world-leading technology university and Bradford UNESCO City of Film.”